LAST UPDATED: 6/26/23 – Accommodation Booking Tips for Infrequent Travelers

+That’s why one of my biggest tips for infrequent travelers is to focus less on hotel rewards programs.
 Instead, I would focus on using the rewards programs from one of the online booking sites such as the following:

 I cover these rewards programs in the last section of this guide and let you know which rewards program I think is the best for new and infrequent travelers.

-Most Hotel Rewards Points Expire With Inactivity
+Most Hotel Rewards Points Expire with Inactivity

 The biggest reason that hotel rewards programs seldom pay off for infrequent travelers is the fact that most hotel rewards expire with inactivity.
 With most hotel chains, inactivity means not either earning additional rewards points or using existing rewards points.
 In case you are interested, I have included a chart below that details the rewards expiration periods for some of the biggest hotel brands.